-Thus, we depict the staging decision as the result of the trade-off between the transaction costs of a new funding round versus the flexibility to adjust the speed of investment.
-The objective of this analysis is to understand the optimal structure of stage financing based on this trade-off.
+Thus, we depict the staging decision as the result of a trade-off between the transaction costs of a new funding round versus the flexibility to adjust the speed of investment.
+The objective of the subsequent analysis is to understand the optimal structure of stage financing based on this trade-off.
 Importantly, the staging decision is fully endogenous in the sense that both the number of stages as well as their duration are chosen by investors in reaction to their information at the beginning of each round.
+Consequently, we denote by $i{l,m}$ the optimal investment flow in stage l if the entire project is financed in m stages, with $l \leq m$ .
+Similarly, we denote by $V{l,m}(k_t)$ the value function of the project in stage l and state $k_t$ conditionally on funding the entire project in m stages.